Speeding up the solution of the Site and Power Assignment Problem in Wireless Networks: Introduction

-This research was carried out in collaboration with the Fondazione Ugo Bordoni (FUB) \cite{FUB}, a higher education and research institution under the supervision of Italian Ministero delle Imprese e del Made in Italy (MISE). that operates in the telecommunication field, providing innovative services for government bodies.
+This paper addresses the design of wireless networks for 4G LTE technology and considers the frequency as fixed, thus tackling a WND problem known as the site and power assignment problem.
+This research was carried out in collaboration with the Fondazione Ugo Bordoni (FUB) \cite{FUB}, a higher education and research institution under the supervision of the Italian Ministry of Enterprises and Made in Italy (MISE) that operates in the telecommunication field, providing innovative services for government bodies.

-Wireless networks are becoming denser due to technological advancements and increased traffic, and further rapid growth is expected in the upcoming years \cite{israr2021renewable}.
-In this context, practitioners' traditional design approach, based on trial-and-error supported by simulation, has exhibited many limitations.
-The inefficiency of this approach leads to the need for optimization approaches, which are critical for lowering costs and meeting user-demanded service quality standards.
-Many optimization models for Wireless Network Design (WND) have been investigated over the years (we recommend \cite{kennington2010wireless} for a thorough overview of the optimization challenges in modern wireless network design.).
-However, the natural formulation on which most models are based has severe limitations since it involves numerical problems in the problem-solving phase, which emerge even in small instances.
+\paragraph{Literature overview} As wireless networks are becoming denser, due to technological advancements and increased traffic \cite{israr2021renewable}, practitioners' traditional design approach based on trial-and-error supported by simulation has exhibited many limitations.
+The inefficiency of this approach led to the need for optimization approaches, which resulted in been critical for lowering costs and meeting user-demanded service quality standards (see e.g., \cite{dehghan2005new, d2013gub}).
+Many optimization models for WND have been investigated over the years.
+However, the natural formulation on which most models are based presents severe limitations since it involves numerical problems in the problem-solving phase, which emerge even in small instances.
 Indeed, the constraint matrices of these models contain coefficients that range in a huge interval, as well as large big-$M$ leading to weak bounds.
+In this paper we review the exact approaches proposed for WND problems, pointing out the contributions that highlight these numerical issues.
+We recommend \cite{avella2023compact} for a complete literature review on WND (also including heuristic approaches) and \cite{kennington2010wireless} for a thorough overview of the optimization challenges in modern WND.